colleen-davies/CourseraDataProject/README.md

 combine the new names into a vector and use colnames() to implement them in measure\_df.

-The final variable names are built from the componens listed below, with the exception of “subject” and “activity” which have been previously explained.
+The final variable names are built from the components listed below, with the exception of “subject” and “activity” which have been previously explained.
 The abbreviations used in the final variable names for both the main data frame (measure\_df) and the independent tidy data frame (avg\_df) are:

 -   Accel: measurement based on accelerometer raw signal (originally “Acc”)